aimeos/aimeos-docs/src/manual/coupon-details.md

 : The point in time when the coupon won't be available any more.
 The same format rules apply as for "Start date".

 !!! note
-     Keep in mind that each decorator brings its own configuration settings.
-Therefore, depending on which decorator you activate and how many decorators you implement, the amount of configuration fields on the right site / in the lower section of the detail page will change.
+     Keep in mind that each decorator can bring along its own configuration setting(s).
+Therefore, depending on which decorator you activate and how many decorators you implement, the amount of configuration fields on the right site / in the lower section of the detail page will change (and therefore also differ from the screenshot shown above).

 !!! hint
-    Uninstalling a decorator has to be done manually by drag-selecting the decorator name including its preceding comma, hitting the delete key or cutting out the selected text and saving afterwards.
-A decorator's configuration fields will not be deleted right away, which might be helpful for testing purposes.
+    Up to and including *Aimeos* 20.10.2, uninstalling a decorator has to be done manually by drag-selecting the decorator name including its preceding comma, hitting the delete key or cutting out the selected text and saving afterwards.
+    Starting with *Aimeos* 20.10.3, this field is read only.
+The only way to delete a decorator now is by replacing the current configuration completely via adding the provider anew and re-assigning decorators again.

+    A decorator's configuration field(s) will not be deleted right away, which might be helpful for testing purposes.
 If you don't know, which configuration fields do not belong to the current setup anymore, simply hit *Save* in the top right corner of the page: the page will refuse to save and instead warn about all superfluous fields.

 # Coupon configuration